-Other expense increased by \$2.2 million primarily due to higher foreign exchange losses resulting from the U.S. dollar strengthening against the Australian dollar, Canadian dollar, Euro, British pound, and Japanese Yen during fiscal year 2015 compared to fiscal year 2014.
+Other expense decreased by \$1.5 million primarily due to improvements in the current year in the foreign exchange rates realized between the U.S. dollar and the Australian dollar, British Pound, Canadian dollar, Euro, and Japanese Yen compared to fiscal year 2015.